QuickBooks Blog

 To maintain great relationships with clients, make sure to word your request for immediate payment appropriately.
 Use polite but direct language that stipulates payment due date and payment instructions.

+When you create an invoice, clearly state that payment is due upon receipt.
+This ensures there’s no confusion about your expectations and helps avoid delays.
 Here are some tips on how to write a request for immediate payment:

-• Show gratitude for their business, such as “Thank you for your purchase.”
+• Show gratitude for their business, such as:

-• Explain your payment expectations with something like “Payment must be completed within one business day of receiving this invoice.”
+• “Payment must be completed within one business day of receiving this invoice.”

-• Provide clear payment links and instructions, for example, “Complete payment by using our online payment portal.”
+• “Complete payment by using our online payment portal.”

 An invoice requiring immediate payment should not come as a surprise.
 Clients should understand that payment is due upon receipt before signing the service contract.

-Consider using bookkeeping services to help streamline your invoicing and payment collection process
+Consider using bookkeeping services to help streamline your invoicing and payment collection process.

 Additional invoicing terms and conditions to consider